idolactivities/vtuber-things/docs/guides/clipper.md

 You can find a guide to using Aegisub [on the official site](http://docs.aegisub.org/3.2/Main_Page/).
 While a lot of the information there is old, it should teach you the basics of using the program to create subtitles.
-Check out the [subtitling guide](subtitling.md) for advice on how to make your subtitles good-looking and easy to read.
+Check out the [Subtitling Guide](subtitling.md) for advice on how to make your subtitles good-looking and easy to read.

 ## Installation